 The AAHKS Shop located by the Registration area can assist you on-site.
 The AAHKS Shop will store your tubes or shipping material and provide pushpins. – be sure tubes are clearly marked with your name.

 Printing Your Poster: A professional poster printing service is available to all poster presenters.
 Your poster will be shipped onsite and hung on your designated poster board for you.
-Use of this poster printing and hanging service is not mandatory.
+Use of this poster printing and hanging service is optional.
 You can order this service by logging in to the same website for ePosters.

 Transporting: If possible, do not mail your poster yourself unless it is addressed to you as a Hotel Guest.
 It is best to hand-carry it to the meeting or use the printing/hanging/mailing service available through the ePoster website.